ray-project/ray/doc/source/serve/model-multiplexing.md

 ## Why model multiplexing?

-Model multiplexing is a technique for serving multiple models in a single replica.
+Model multiplexing is a technique used to efficiently serve multiple models with similar input types from a pool of replicas..
 Traffic is routed to the corresponding model based on the request header.
 To serve multiple models with a pool of replicas to optimize cost.
 This is useful in cases where you might have many models with the same shape but different weights that are sparsely invoked.
 If any replica for the deployment has the model loaded, incoming traffic for that model (based on request header) will automatically be routed to that replica avoiding unnecessary load time.

 ## Wrting a multiplexed deployment